Concrete Overlay Systems

 Can you overlay over cracked concrete?

-You can install a concrete overlay system over cracked concrete however there are a number of things you need to know before you do.
+You can install our overlay systems over cracked concrete, however there are a number of things you need to know before you do.

-1. Overlaying over cracked concrete doesn’t guarantee that the cracks won’t appear through the new overlay system.
+• Overlaying cracked concrete doesn’t guarantee that the cracks won’t appear through the new overlay system.
 Overlay systems follow the existing substrate which means that cracks can still appear through your overlay.

-2. If there is bad cracking, or expansion joints, usually a saw cut or profile can be placed in these areas to allow for movement.
-Assisting in minimising the risk of cracks appearing through your overlay.
+• If there is bad cracking, or expansion joints, usually a saw cut or profile can be placed in these areas to allow for movement, assisting in minimising the risk of cracks appearing through your overlay.

-3. There are many different overlays on the market, and you will want to ensure you’re using a durable, quality overlay like X-Bond microcement.
+• There are many different overlays on the market, and you will want to ensure you’re using a durable, quality overlay like X-Bond Microcement or Quartz Carpet.

 How thin can a concrete overlay be?